akaisky07/heart-disease/README.md

 # heart-disease

-The causes of cardiovascular disease can vary depending on the specific type.
-For example, atherosclerosis (plaque buildup in your arteries) causes coronary and peripheral artery disease.
-Coronary artery disease, scarring of your heart muscle, genetic problems, or medications can cause arrhythmias.
-Aging, infections, and rheumatic disease can cause valve diseases.
+Cardiovascular disease can have various causes depending on the specific type.
+For instance, atherosclerosis contributes to coronary and peripheral artery disease, while arrhythmias can be caused by coronary artery disease, heart muscle scarring, genetic issues, or medications.
+Valve diseases, on the other hand, can be attributed to factors such as aging, infections, and rheumatic disease.

-Machine Learning Model
+In terms of the machine learning aspect:

-The ML models used were random forest, lgbm, cat regressor,etc. The Final model selected with least MSE is Random Forest.
+    Different ML models such as random forest, lgbm, cat regressor, etc., were utilized.
+    The final model selected based on the least Mean Squared Error (MSE) was the Random Forest model.

-heart-disease.ipynb contains the data pre-processiing, cleaning, training pf diffrent models and the best performed model is then saved as heart_disease_model.joblib which is used by the flask app for web application. train.csv is the data used for the model
+    The heart-disease.ipynb file contains data preprocessing, cleaning, and training of various models.
+The best-performing model is saved as heart_disease_model.joblib, which is then used by the Flask app for the web application.
+The training data used for the model is stored in the train.csv file.

-Web Application
+Regarding the web application:

-Flask is used here for the app purpose, it consist of a form which takes various input and convert it into dataframe which is input to ml saved model and output is then displayed over result.html file.
+    Flask is employed to develop the application.
+    The app includes a form that collects input from the user and converts it into a dataframe.
+    The input dataframe is then fed into the saved ML model, and the resulting output is displayed on the result.html file.

-For runnning the web app, download the files and run the app.py file over terminal.
-The packages used in the code should be downloaded by the user.
+To run the web app, download the necessary files and execute the app.py file via the terminal.
+Ensure that the required packages mentioned in the code are installed on your system.
 Video:

 https://user-images.githubusercontent.com/104855741/232224039-5b2861be-2699-4f53-a3ff-187481d6518f.mp4